As a public body we strive to provide value for money and have a sound financial management system in place.

-- Spend money in accordance with Financial Regulations.
+- Spend money in accordance with our Financial Regulations

 - Agree a budget based on our Strategic Plan Review 2018 – 2022 which outlines planned spending over a period of time.

-- Have in place a sound system of internal control which includes internal audit, at least annally, and carried out by an independent auditor.
+- Have in place a sound system of internal control which includes internal audit, at least annually, and carried out by an independent auditor.